 In short, I am a big fan of the iDempiere leaders and community, and the project is moving very quickly.

 Where did iDempiere come from?

 The iDempiere code base started in 1999 as a project named Compiere.
 Openbravo was the first organization/project to fork the code around 2004.
 ADempiere forked the Compiere code base in 2006. iDempiere forked the ADempiere code base in 2011.
-Since iDempiere’s inception, the project has moved with breakneck speed.
+Since iDempiere’s inception, the project has moved with steady and consistent speed.

 What is the iDempiere Technology Stack?